ADVERTISING

 Budget approval is expected in August

 Darmstadt.
-The coalition of the Greens, CDU, Volt, and the SPD have agreed on the Medium-Term Investment Programs (MIP) for 2025 and 2026.
-This creates the conditions for the 2025/26 double budget to enter into force promptly.
-The Darmstadt Regional Council had already given a positive assessment of the operating budget before the summer holidays, but called for a reduction in the investment amounts to €75 million each.
+The coalition of the Greens, CDU, and Volt, along with the SPD, has reached an agreement on the Medium-Term Investment Programs (MIP) for 2025 and 2026.
+This creates the conditions for the swift implementation of the 2025/26 biennial budget.
+The Darmstadt Regional Council had already given a positive assessment of the operating budget before the summer holidays, but had requested a reduction in the investment amounts to €75 million each year.

-The investment projects were adjusted to the specified financial framework in several meetings.
-On August 13, the city parliament voted by a majority in a special session for the MIP for both years.
-Budget approval by the regional council is expected before the end of August.
+In several meetings, the investment projects were adjusted to the given financial framework.
+On August 13, the city council voted in favor of the MIP (Minimum Investment Program) for both years in a special session.
+Budget approval by the regional government is expected later in August.

 Planned investments and priorities

-The resolutions will enable projects in the areas of education, sports, infrastructure, and digitalization to be implemented.
-These include:
+These decisions will enable the implementation of projects in the areas of education, sports, infrastructure, and digitalization.
+These include, among others:

-- Construction of a new daycare center at Marienplatz
+- New construction of a daycare center at Marienplatz

-- Construction of a gymnasium to ensure the provision of sports facilities
+- Construction of a gymnasium to secure the range of sports activities

-- Construction and renovation of schools and daycare centers
+- New construction and renovation of schools and daycare centers

 - Expansion of digital infrastructure and administrative processes

-For 2026, the regional council requires the 2025 annual financial statements before granting approval, which must demonstrate compliance with the overall spending reduction target of €30 million.
-According to Treasurer André Schellenberg, these should be submitted by February.
+Before granting approval for 2026, the regional government authority requires the 2025 annual financial statement, which must demonstrate that the global spending reduction target of €30 million was met.
+According to treasurer André Schellenberg, this statement should be available by February.

 Flexible use of funds

-According to the parliamentary groups, the MIP has been adapted to reflect reality and includes the option to shift investment funds across departments within the program.
-This flexibility should also allow for short-term adjustments.
+According to the parliamentary groups, the MIP (Management Investment Program) has been adapted to reflect real-world conditions and includes the possibility of transferring investment funds across departments within the program.
+This flexibility is intended to allow for short-term adjustments.

-The city's policy also emphasizes the importance of sufficient funding from the federal and state governments.
-They demand that at least 77 percent of the committed investment funds be passed on directly to the municipalities.
+City officials also emphasize the importance of sufficient financial resources from the federal and state governments.
+They demand that at least 77 percent of promised investment funds be passed directly to the municipalities.

-The approved investment programs are intended to secure the financial stability of the science city of Darmstadt and at the same time lay the foundation for future projects.
+The adopted investment programs are intended to secure the financial stability of the science city of Darmstadt and at the same time lay the foundation for future projects.

 (DARMSTADT – RED/PM)